 The word used in the Hebrew texts definitely means wine, not unfermented juice.
 And ancient presses used for grapes were not clean enough for fermentation to be avoided; they simply lacked the means and desire.

 As the title character from The Merchant of Venice pointed out, The Devil can cite Scripture to his own purpose (he even has a debate over it with Jesus in the New Testament).
-Quoting individual lines or phrases devoid of context is generally a good indication of this behavior, since if the full story or lesson was really saying that it would be more effective to use than just the quote.
+Quoting individual lines or phrases devoid of context is generally a good indication of this behaviour, since if the full story or lesson was really saying that it would be more effective to use than just the quote.

 Which is why quoting only part of a Biblical verse is frowned upon.
 There are, however, examples of rabbis doing this occasionally in the Talmud, and the interpretations they come up with are sometimes...interesting.